smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 		src="/images/posts/SimplePipeline.png" />
 </p>

+We then update the changed service(s) followed by running the release acceptance tests to comprehensively verify the new changes.
+Where possible we try to keep the other services unchanged so failures can be attributed to the changes.
+This has been instrumental at finding subtle system level integration issues.
-We then run the automated manual acceptance tests to comprehensively verify the new changes while keeping the rest of the system stable.
-This second level of end to end testing makes it easy to find issues introduced by the new changes affecting the rest of the system.
-Occasionally, we would perform some manual testing for areas particularly hard to test automatically or of limitted use.
+Occasionally, we would perform some manual testing for areas particularly hard to check automatically or would provide limitted use.
+We try very hard to automate all of our testing and reduce what needs to be verified manually.
-Due to the coverage of the automated testing we rarely need more manual testing and try hard to automate it whenever possible.

 <p class="center-image">
 	<img